audience-kit/audience_kit_api/doc/TASKS.md

 - Guard view for locations services disabled
 - RSVP scope request
 - RSVP buttons if scope granted
+- Page / Venue "can_like" / "liked" attribute

 ## API
 - **REBUILD IMPORTERS FOR NEW DATA MODEL**